Lymah123/js-project-webpage-color-changing/README.md

 I wrapped up the backend of the form for the hotel website.
 - D17.
 I read docs about CSS and JavaScript for webdev.
+- D18.
+I had a Google Meet on a form handling with one of my mentors